 Seven must-know facts when creating a hiring process

-Is this the most epic recruitment
+Is this the most epic recruitment campaign this year?

 The Palaszczuk government has come under heavy criticism after directly appointing one of its board chairs to a role which was not publicly advertised.